Skip to main content

 Protection from Fe2+ - Ferritin and Transferrin

-The Fenton reaction shows the potential problem with having free Fe2+ ions in a chemical state that would easily allow this reaction and the generation of ROS.
+The Fenton reaction highlights the potential problem of free Fe2+ ions in a chemical state that readily supports this reaction and ROS generation.
 Hence, much of the Fe2+ in the body is sequestered in Fe2+ binding cofactors like heme and FeS clusters.
-It is transported in the blood by the protein transferrin and stored in cells like the erythrocyte in ferritin.
+It is transported in the blood by the protein transferrin and stored in cells, such as erythrocytes, in ferritin.
 The iron ions in transferrin and ferritin are in the +3 oxidation state (Fe3+).
 This strongly positive cation is quite insoluble in the presence of anions like hydroxide, phosphate, and carbonate.
 The Ksp value for the hydroxide salt of Fe3+ is 3.8x10-38.
 Let's detour for a bit and look at the structures of ferritin and transferrin and how they work, starting with ferritin.

 Ferritin